ramchandra-ub/gh-digitalassets/README.md

 # gh-digitalassets
 A gh cli extension which can be used to perform CRUDS(Create, read, update, delete, search) and other equivalent operations on the digital assets right from the command line.

+## Motivation
+In this rapidly evolving digital world, every organization, be it an educational institution, a logistics company, or any other company, possesses an extensive database of digital assets.
+However, keeping track of these assets has become challenging.
+Organizations often need to collaborate with others to share these assets, but the process can be cumbersome, with difficulties in sharing, monitoring changes, and searching through vast databases.
+To simplify this problem, we have partnered with IBM to propose a solution that streamlines the organization of digital assets and facilitates their sharing among different organizations.

+Our approach involves maintaining a public database that houses all the assets and ensures they are self-describing.
+To achieve this, we have created an ecosystem where multiple organizations can collaborate and share their digital assets seamlessly.
+Each asset is associated with a metadata file that provides comprehensive details about the asset.
+Additionally, assets are labeled with self-describing topics, which enable categorization based on specific attributes.
+By leveraging these topics, all assets are effectively organized within the ecosystem.

+Overall, our solution aims to enhance asset management and simplify the process of asset sharing between organizations.
+Through the use of self-describing metadata and categorized topics, we enable efficient searching, streamlined collaboration, and improved visibility into the digital assets owned by each organization.

+To facilitate this, we have created a cli tool which is an extension on top of the Github CLI.

 ## Installation
 First, the GitHub Cli must be installed.
 Please follow this link https://github.com/cli/cli#installation to install GitHub Cli.